dh33rajb/aosp_mads/README.md

 per-person-local-branch (ex: cse622_fall15_mads for dheeraj) - This is a local branch that each one of the team member creates and pushes his changes before actually merging the changes to master.

 So, in total at the least there will be 5 branches - 1 master and 4 local branches, 1 per team member.
+One can create as many local branches as possible based on the aosp source he is changing, but given the scope of our project, I believe one local branch per head should do.